School of Law Policy

 10. Disability Services

-Students seeking accommodations due to a disability must first contact the BU Office of Disability Services.
+Students seeking accommodations due to a disability must first contact the BU Disability Services office.
 Students must provide documentation regarding their disability.
 Disability Services can explain the BU guidelines to which this documentation must conform.
 After reviewing the documentation, Disability Services may recommend accommodations.
 Such recommendations must be reviewed and approved by the BU Law Dean or Dean’s designate.

 Please note that Disability Services requires several weeks to complete its review, and BU Law cannot provide disability accommodations without a recommendation from Disability Services.
 Accordingly, students seeking accommodations should start the process as soon as possible.
 (Do not wait until exam period.)
 For further information, see Associate Dean Muir, Law Room 503 or 617-358-1800.

-Students who are deaf or hard of hearing may arrange for sign language interpreters, computer aided real-time transcription (“CART”) or assistive listening devices through Services for the Deaf and Hard of Hearing (“SDHH”) in the Office of Disability Services.
+Students who are deaf or hard of hearing may arrange for sign language interpreters, computer aided real-time transcription (“CART”) or assistive listening devices through Services for the Deaf and Hard of Hearing (“SDHH”) in the Disability Services office.
 Please call SDHH at 617-353-7790 (TTY) or 617-353-6882 (Voice) to make arrangements for interpreter or CART services.
 Students with learning disabilities also may receive services beyond academic in-class and exam accommodations through Learning Disability Services (LDS) at Disability Services.

-Requests for housing accommodations for students with disabilities should be directed to the Office of Rental Property Management at 19 Deerfield Street, 617-353-4101.
+Requests for housing accommodations for students with disabilities should be directed to the Rental Property Management office at 19 Deerfield Street, 617-353-4101.
 Be sure to indicate your interest in accessible apartments.
-An extremely limited number of accessible dormitory-style rooms are available through the Assignments Area in the University’s Office of Housing, 25 Buick Street, 617-353-3511.
-Students must submit their housing application, Residence License Agreement, and medical documentation directly to the Office of Housing.
-The Office of Disability Services will review the medical documentation and work with the Office of Housing to arrange housing accommodations.
+An extremely limited number of accessible dormitory-style rooms are available through the Assignments Area in the University’s Housing office, 25 Buick Street, 617-353-3511.
+Students must submit their housing application, Residence License Agreement, and medical documentation directly to the Housing office.
+The Disability Services office will review the medical documentation and work with the Housing office to arrange housing accommodations.
 Please note that due to the extremely limited availability of graduate housing, requests for housing accommodations must be submitted as soon as possible.